Do you want to learn how to scratch DJ?

 Ready to learn how to scratch?
 Join School of Scratch today.

 Two places to connect with others and get support, via…

 - Meet other DJs.

-- Ask myself and each other scratch related questions.
+- Ask your peers scratch related questions.

 - Share your progress and tips and be inspired on your scratch journey!